Polar alignment, refraction and the King tracking rate

 Here are some drift alignment do's and dont's:

 DO level the equatorial head before you start.
-This isn't essential but it means that azimuth adjustments won't affect elevation adjustments (or vice-versa) so you will only need to do each of the following steps once.
+This isn't essential but it means that azimuth adjustments won't affect elevation adjustments (or vice-versa).

 DO make sure that the optical train is not flexing.
-Mirror flop, bendy focussers etc will ruin your attempts at polar alignment.
+Mirror flop, bendy focusers etc will ruin your attempts at polar alignment.

 DO make the azimuth adjustment first.
 It isn't significantly affected by refraction since stars are moving parallel to the horizon as they cross the meridian, so you can take time to get this as accurate as you wish.

-DO try to use a star in the eastern half of the sky for the elevation adjustment if you can.
+DO use a star in the eastern half of the sky for the elevation adjustment if you can, when using the standard method.
 The effects of refraction will decrease as it rises higher in the sky.
+Avoid anything much below about 30 degrees altitude where the effect of refraction becomes more severe.

-DO approach the pole from below for the elevation adjustment when using traditional trial-and-error drift alignment - this is likely to place you closer, and in addition you are raising the axis against gravity which may give fewer problems with backlash on the adjustment.
+DO approach the pole from below for the elevation adjustment - you are raising the polar axis against gravity which may give fewer problems with backlash.

-DON'T expect perfection - there will always be drift in hour angle and declination; it's a consequence of atmospheric refraction, and we need air to breathe.
+DON'T expect perfection - there will always be drift in hour angle and declination as a consequence of atmospheric refraction - and we need the atmosphere to breathe!

 DON'T fiddle on all night - an important part of drift aligning is knowing when to stop.
 Remember to take some images before the clouds roll in!